-In our second year, D. Had won 2 more prestigious award, got published for her talent, on the third year more publications, unique clients and more awards were gained.
+In our second year, D. Had won 2 more prestigious awards, got published for her talent, in the third year more publications, unique clients, and more awards were gained.

-After wining awards every year, 3 years in a raw, the owners of the competitions request D. Not to attend anymore, “it’s not fair” to win 3 years in a raw.
+After winning awards every year, 3 years in a row, the organizers of the competitions request D. Not to attend this time, “it’s not fair” to win 3 years in a row.

 But it’s better than you think, now D. Got to be the authority the judges those awards.

-I don’t take credit for my interior design photography, to gaining the huge success of D, She’s so talented that she was always at the top, even many years before she had met me, people just didn’t recognized it before as they didn’t get the proper exposure to her work.
+I don’t take any credit for my work for the success of D. She’s so talented that she was always at the top, even many years before she had met me, people just didn’t recognize it before as they didn’t get the proper exposure to her work.

-D. Had taken her business a few steps forward, she have taken risks, she treat every project is it’s someone dream home, small and big.
+D. Had taken her business a few steps forward, she has taken risks, she treats every project is it’s someone’s dream home, small and big.

 While many designers were astonished that D. Was traveling coast to coast and taking me along, D. Always knew what need to be done.